Connect and Sign

 If you elect to avoid authentication initially by using connect-only

-, and at some point you want to authenticate your connected users (ie, prove ownership of the wallet), then you can call authenticateUser
+, but at some point you want to authenticate your connected users (ie, prove ownership of the wallet), then you can call authenticateUser

 to trigger a sign request.